Gallant (singer): In the Room

-2016–present: Ology, Sweet Insomnia, Neptune
+2016—present: Ology, Sweet Insomnia, Neptune, sneek, Zinc.

 Ology

 Gallant's debut studio album, Ology, was released on April 6, 2016 by Mind of a Genius Records.
 The album received critical acclaim, including a rating of 7.5/10 from Pitchfork, a rating 4/5 from The Guardian, which states, “If this is what R&B’s future looks like it’s brighter than ever”.
 Also, Entertainment Weekly named Ology one of the 25 best albums of 2016 (so far).
 The album was given praise given for his distinct and diverse sound, voice, and lyricism.

 On May 12, 2016, Gallant made his national television debut on The Tonight Show Starring Jimmy Fallon.
 Gallant performed "Weight in Gold", which ended with a standing ovation from the audience.
 Fallon ended the show praising Gallant's performance with the quote, “Oh my goodness!
 I told you… Watch out for this guy [GALLANT]!”.

 In September 2016, Gallant performed "Bourbon" and "Weight in Gold" for the BBC on Later... with Jools Holland.
 On December 2, 2016, Gallant was a Special Artist at the 2016 Mnet Asian Music Awards, singing "Weight in Gold".